xriss/gamecake/readme.txt

 The following commands should build everything under ubuntu/debian assuming you have a build environment setup, you will need to install some dev packages such as opengl.
-Hopefully all the bits you need can be installed by running ./get-apts first.
+Hopefully all the bits you need can be installed by running ./apt-gets first.
+Note I have switched to clang so makes sure you have that installed.

-gcc/make release

-or if you want to try clang (faster build)

 clang/make release